luckyhacky/schlageseite/README.md

 *hint: "Schlagseite" is german.
 "beat the page" is directly translated, which is no correct but I like it because it has double meaning.*

+Alternate version is available on branch "schlagseite" provided by Thomas Ochs - thanks for contribution